What Worked for Me in 2021

 @k7lb Oh wow, I'd never heard the term body doubling!
 That's exactly what's going on.
 Really appreciate it :)

-@nicholasrokosz about 2 years ago
+@nicholasrokosz over 2 years ago

 Hi,